Europe holds low-key V-E Day commemorations due to virus

 “If we don’t keep Europe together, in and after this pandemic, we will prove not to be worthy of May 8,” he said.

-Merkel spoke with Russian President Vladimir Putin by phone and the two agreed the war is a reminder of the need for “close cooperation between states and people to preserve and encourage peace and understanding.”
+Merkel spoke with Macron, U.S. President Donald Trump and Russian President Vladimir Putin by phone to mark the moment.
 Russia, which was then part of the Soviet Union, saw tens of millions of casualties during the war.
 It marks V-E Day on Saturday.

 POLAND

-In Poland, V-E Day elicits mixed emotions as the country, which suffered massively during the war, was then subjugated by the Soviet Union and remained part of the communist bloc until 1989.
+In Poland, V-E Day elicits mixed emotions as the country, which suffered massively during the war, was subsequently subjugated by the Soviet Union and remained part of the communist bloc until 1989.

 At a wreath-laying commemoration at the Tomb of the Unknown Soldier in Warsaw, President Andrzej Duda described V-E Day as a “bittersweet anniversary.”
 Six million of Poland’s 35 million people were killed, half of whom were Jewish.

-Duda lamented the fact that thousands of Polish troops who had fought alongside Allied forces were not allowed to march in the 1946 Victory Parade in London for fear of straining British relations with Soviet leader Joseph Stalin.
+Duda lamented the fact that thousands of Polish troops who had fought alongside Allied forces weren’t allowed to march in the 1946 Victory Parade in London for fear of straining British relations with Soviet leader Joseph Stalin.

 World War II began on Sept.
 1, 1939, when Adolf Hitler’s Nazi forces invaded Poland.